gaurav-rattan/gaurav-rattan.github.io/_news/announcement_11.md

 related_posts: false
 ---

-My proposal LOGSMS was selected for the <a href="https://www.nwo.nl/en/news/149-vidi-applications-granted-to-talented-researchers">NWO Vidi Talent</a> grant. <br>
+My proposal LOGSMS was selected for the <a href="https://www.nwo.nl/en/news/149-vidi-applications-granted-to-talented-researchers">NWO Vidi Talent</a> grant.
-Five-year project, > 1M &#8364; with UT support.